fabric8io/fabric8/docs/gateway.md

 ### Configuring the Gateway

-The gateway is run via a Profile in Fuse Fabric.
+The gateway is run via a Profile in Fabric8.
 The configuration file is called **org.fusesource.fabric.gateway.json**.

 Here's the [default configuration](https://github.com/jboss-fuse/fuse/blob/master/fabric/fuse-fabric/src/main/resources/distro/fabric/import/fabric/configs/versions/1.0/profiles/gateway-default/org.fusesource.fabric.gateway.json) that comes in the **gateway-default**.
 So you can edit the JSON to change which ports are proxied and to configure which clusters are discovered in ZooKeeper.